Brew Day fun at Lake of Bays

 So cool.
 Not hitting the deer, that is, and my adrenaline was still pumping when we got to the cottage and parked the car in front of a Winnebago of undetermined age and walked in to a party of David's cousin Morgan and a half a dozen or so twenty-somethings, enjoying beer, joints and stories.

-still frozen, except for the first 15 feet or so.
+Lake of Bays in mid-April is still cold and still frozen, except for the first 15 feet or so.
+T |

 Of the tales being told, tall and otherwise, I especially liked Morgan's story of a zombie chicken that came back from the dead in his back yard.
 I wish I could remember more details but there was that beer and weed thing going on and my memory of the night is kind of sketchy.